AdobeDocs/marketo-measure.en/help/configuration-and-setup/marketo-measure-and-salesforce/page-layout-instructions.md

    ![](assets/5-1.png)

-1. Click on the wrench within the VisualForce page and change the height to 100 and enable scrollbars.
+1. Click on the wrench within the [!DNL VisualForce] page and change the height to 100 and enable scrollbars.

-1. Back in the menu, select the Canvas Apps section and create a new section called "Marketo Measure Insights" beneath the Touchpoints VisualForce section you just created.
+1. Back in the menu, select the [!UICONTROL Canvas Apps] section and create a new section called "Marketo Measure Insights" beneath the Touchpoints [!DNL VisualForce] section you just created.

    >[!NOTE]
    >
    >Select the "one column" format for each of these sections.

-1. Drag the Marketo Measure Insights Canvas App into that newly created section.
+1. Drag the [!DNL Marketo Measure Insights] Canvas App into that newly created section.
 Click **Save**!
 Sometimes it's necessary to save the page layout first before dropping in the Canvas App because Salesforce doesn't instantly recognize it.
 So after creating the new section, save the page layout and then re-edit to drag the canvas app within that section.
 This applies to every object.

    >[!NOTE]
    >
-   >For the Marketo Measure Insights Canvas App to function properly, [permissions need to be configured properly](/help/configuration-and-setup/marketo-measure-insights-canvas-app/marketo-measure-insights-configuration.md).
+   >For the [!DNL Marketo Measure Insights] Canvas App to function properly, [permissions need to be configured properly](/help/configuration-and-setup/marketo-measure-insights-canvas-app/marketo-measure-insights-configuration.md).

 If you're leveraging Marketo Measure's ABM feature,  [please click here for additional page layout instructions](/help/advanced-marketo-measure-features/account-based-marketing/account-based-marketing-overview.md).